bencheee/BlackJack/documentation/testing/testing.md

 *Dealer has less than 5 cards and score is less than 21*

 - Expected outcome: New card should be added to dealer's card container and delaer's score should be updated to sum of dealer's card values.
+The outcome should be than evaluated again until one of the end scenarios apply.

 *Dealer has 5 cards and bust*